josehpena/squares/notes.md

 # Pomodoro 1 - 25 min
 # Should return false when the number -1 is passed in the parameter.
 OK

 # Should return true when the number 4 is passed in the parameter.
+OK

+# Should return true when the number 25 is passed in the parameter.
 Working on